osigaud/bbrl/README.md

 # Citing `bbrl`

-BBRL being inspired from SaLinA, please use this bibtex if you want to cite this repository in your publications:
+BBRL being inspired from SaLinA, please use this bibtex if you want to cite BBRL in your publications:

 Link to the paper: [SaLinA: Sequential Learning of Agents](https://arxiv.org/abs/2110.07910)